-I start many of the Education courses I teach with a book commercial.
-Some of my former students (now teachers) have expressed interest in still being able to find out what I have been reading, and so here we are.
+I started this blog for my former students (now teachers) who were interested in finding out what I have been reading.
 The reviews that follow are designed for teachers.
 They include the citation of the book, the first few opening lines, a brief summary of the book, a recommendation, and information about whether or not the book is likely to be challenged.

 Saturday, February 10, 2018

 Books that will make you scream at me, "Why didn't you tell me about this book sooner?!"